Amos47/2400/Chapter5/Ch05_Backstory.md

 ##Chapter 5 - Backstory ![Flashlight](https://raw.githubusercontent.com/robertriordan/2400/master/Images/icons/32/time_mach_1.png)

+<a name="pipeda"></a>
-*This section on PIPEDA was written by Lauren K. Jamieson, JD Candidate, University of Ottawa, School of Law.*
+*The section on PIPEDA and privacy legislation was contributed by Lauren K. Jamieson, JD Candidate, University of Ottawa, School of Law.*

 ###The Personal Information Protection and Electronic Documents Act (PIPEDA)